B3 >> BCANZ home · Search database · Browse database

 Import notes:

-Cameron et al. (1989) - 100 adults were received from Regina Station of Agriculture Canada in June 1981, and reared for three generations in quarantine prior to release.
+Cameron et al. (1989) - one hundred adults were received from Regina Station of Agriculture Canada in June 1981, and reared for three generations in quarantine prior to release.

 Released: